OtienoSharon15/ML_car_dataset/README.md

 # ML_car_dataset
-Analyzing car price dataset to uncover key factors influencing selling prices in India.
+This project involved analyzing a car price dataset on Python to uncover key factors influencing selling prices in India.
+The data contained variables such as the model of the car, year of manufacture, transmission, fuel type, engine capacity, and mileage.
+I summarized the data, performed data cleaning, handled missing values, performed statistical calculations, visualized the data, and made predictions using various tools, including linear regression.
+This project ultimately provided practical insights for real-world data applications